 When I started at Columbia I went flat-sharing again, in Morningside Heights: 122/Bway – F seeks same for 2br, safe block, clean, resp, nonsmkr, must like cats, $450.
 The F with cat was an easygoing psychologist in training who was practicing therapy on her neurotic feline.
 She was a spectacularly good roommate.
 I was less of one but tried to make up for it by keeping the cat box clean.
 After she got married, I shifted to Claremont/123 – room in apartment for clean nonsmoker, share with Manhattan School of Music students, must tolerate practicing, $500, and then in 1994 I left New York.
-When I visited New York again, the so-called crack hotel at 222 East 13th became the Bea Arthur Residence for LGBT Youth.
+When I visited New York again, the so-called crack hotel at 222 East 13th had become the Bea Arthur Residence for LGBT Youth.
 At least one former SRO was not absorbed into the high-rent market.